Whiteknight/ParserObjects/docs/v6/earleyexpr_example.md

 Expr ::= <Expr> '*' <Expr>
 ```

 Notice how unlike in the combinators example and the Pratt example, the BNF rules here are *recursive*.
 That is, the symbol `Expr` appears in it's own definition.
-Right-recursion (where the symbol appears at the end of it's own definition) is possible with many parsers, but Left-recursion (where the symbol appears at *the beginning* of it's own definition) is not.
+Right-recursion (where the symbol appears at the end of it's own definition) is possible with many parsers, but Left-recursion (where the symbol appears at *the beginning* of it's own definition) is usually not.
 With the Earley parser, both recursion scenarios are possible and *easy*.

 Create an Expression symbol in the Earley parser which combines these things together: